chatton/GoAskEliza/README.md

 The web server and Eliza were built using the [Go](https://golang.org/) programming language.
 The web server serves a html page (using [bootstrap](http://getbootstrap.com/)), and ajax queries are made using JavaScript and [jQuery](https://jquery.com/).

+# Misc.

+See this [Discord Bot](https://github.com/chatton/ElizaBot) that uses this Eliza web server.

 # References

-This implementation in Eliza game me many ideas in terms of the reflection map and also some of the pattern/response combinations that I implementated here. https://www.smallsurething.com/implementing-the-famous-eliza-chatbot-in-python/
+This implementation of Eliza gave me many ideas in terms of the reflection map and also some of the pattern/response combinations that I implementated here. https://www.smallsurething.com/implementing-the-famous-eliza-chatbot-in-python/

 Chapter 15 of [Paradigms of Artificial Intelligence Programming: Case Studies in Common Lisp](https://www.amazon.com/Paradigms-Artificial-Intelligence-Programming-Studies/dp/1558601910) gave a good overview of the problems that arised in the original version.